Dry Needling in Dallas - Fast & Natural Relief for Muscle Pain / Tension

 Dr. Chapa has received the highest level of training in dry needling, having studied at Jaseng Hospital, which is internationally renowned for integrating the best of Eastern and Western non-surgical medicine.
 He has also completed the prestigious dry needling and trigger point course offered by Myopain Seminars, taught by Dr. Jan Dommerholt, the founder and creator of dry needling.

-In 2019, Dr. Chapa further advanced his expertise by completing a 100-hour advanced class—the highest training available for physical therapists and chiropractors.
+In 2019, Dr. Chapa further advanced his expertise by completing a 100-hour advanced class—the highest training available for holistic practitioners.
 This makes him one of the few acupuncturists in the United States to have achieved the highest certification in dry needling from both Eastern and Western training programs.

 Unlike practitioners who attend brief weekend courses, Dr. Chapa has dedicated several years specifically to mastering dry needling and trigger point therapy, and he continues to enhance his skills through ongoing training in South Korea throughout the year.